 We Put Our Quality-Value Guarantee Behind Your Belize Safari Nat Hab offers an exclusive guarantee that clearly states we will meet the high expectations we set forth in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise for yourself!

-Natural Habitat Adventures Is World Wildlife Fund’s Travel Partner
+Natural Habitat Adventures Is WWF’s Travel Partner

-Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat its worldwide travel partner—a designation that makes us exceedingly proud!
+Because of our commitment to environmentally friendly travel, as well as the exceptional quality of our small-group nature adventures, World Wildlife Fund, the world’s leading environmental conservation organization, has named Natural Habitat Adventures its worldwide travel partner—a designation that makes us exceedingly proud!